ComputeCanada/mc-hub/docs/usage-statistics.md

 database volume prevents two supervisors from running against that volume.
 Run only one background-worker container per hub.
 Errors and worker restarts are visible in `docker compose logs background-worker`.
+The supervisor, usage observer, expiration worker, and benchmark processes all log UTC timestamps with milliseconds, severity, process ID, and logger name.
+For logs captured before this format was added, use
+`docker compose logs --timestamps background-worker` to show Docker's timestamps.

 For development or custom deployments, initialize the database first, then run `python -m mchub.services.background_worker` alongside the web server with the same